Free Consultation

 Protective Orders in Las Vegas

 If an individual alleges that he or she has been the victim of family or dating abuse, he or she may file a motion to have a protective order issued against the alleged offender.
-If granted, the protective order will usually be a temporary order, and will only be in effect for thirty days.
+If granted, the protective order will usually be temporary and will only be in effect for thirty days.
 If you have a protective order issued against you, you can request a hearing to determine if the protective order should be lifted.

 The conditions of the protective order can involve: